 I have had a fascination with the memory management subsystem for quite some time now.
-I started contributing to the kernel in 2015, and memory management specifically in 2016.
-What drew me to it was the fact that memory is such a core thing, like the air that programs breath, but also beneath the surface has significant complexity, trade-offs and engineering.
-There is also an ineffable feeling of being 'drawn' to it that I can't explain.
+I started contributing to the kernel in 2015, and memory management in 2016.
+What drew me to it was the fact that memory is such a core thing and yet beneath the surface lie complexity, trade-offs and a great deal of engineering.
+There is also an ineffable feeling of being 'drawn' to it that I can't quite explain.

 The book was an idea that began with efforts I made some time ago to write notes on the mm subsystem - linux-vm-notes and linux-mm-notes.
 These were intended to help me understand the subsystem myself, but gained some general interest and in the case of the latter project led directly to a couple of patches I had accepted as a result.

 I am actually avoiding the question posed here, so let me answer - one day I simply woke up with the idea.
 I can't quite explain why, but I couldn't quite get away from the thought of doing it, and one day I just decided to start.
 I know that sounds strange, but that is really how it happened.

 In terms of motivation, the primary one is to deepen my knowledge of the subsystem.
 Writing something for other people to understand does force you, if you are humble and care about what you're writing, to really try to understand it and inevitable learn all kinds of things you did not know before.

 In addition, I felt that a new book on this subject was long overdue and that other people might find the subject as interesting as I do.
 I have been overwhelmed and absolutely humbled by the interest so I feel that this point has been proven accurate!